 • Gas & Rest Stops: Highway gas stations charge more than regular ones—fill up in towns when possible.

 🚘 Planning a Road Trip in France?
-If you’re taking a self-drive tour, we provide all toll road information and the best scenic alternatives.
+If you’re taking a self-drive tour with France Just For You, we provide all toll road information and the best scenic alternatives.

 France highway toll machine